andriybashta/fitness-app/README.md

 - Custom fonts
 - And more

-Instructions:
-- Clone repository
-- Open Terminal
-- cd project_folder_name
-- pod install
-- Open .xcworkspace file

 Notes:
-1. SwiftPM automatically downloads “NavigationStack” that helps with navigation in first SwiftUI version
+1. SwiftPM automatically downloads “NavigationStack” that helps with navigation in first SwiftUI version and "Realm" database for storing data
 2. You can use FirebaseLoader.swift file instead JSONLoader.swift to load data from server: https://firebase.google.com/docs/ios/setup

 Requirements: